rdalen/Boxify/docs/enclosure.md

 - Project information
 - Other enclosure-specific information

-Labels belong to the enclosure configuration rather than the PCB Library because they describe the physical enclosure.
+Labels belong to the **enclosure configuration** rather than the PCB Library because they describe the physical enclosure, not the PCB itself.

+This keeps enclosure-specific labelling independent from the PCB definition and allows labels to be configured together with the enclosure.

 ---